 Begin Stitching the Wonky Log Cabin Quilt Block

-Use 1/4" seams.
-There's no need for seams widths to be a perfect 1/4", but make each seam a consistent width so that fabric doesn't pucker along any given length.
+Use 1/4-inch seams.
+There's no need for seams widths to be a perfect 1/4 inch, but make each seam a consistent width so that fabric doesn't pucker along any given length.

 Continue to 3 of 3 below.

-- Place the center square right side up on either side of the 9" x 9" foundation (or the lightest side if the fabric is a print).
+- Place the center square right side up on either side of the 9-inch-by-9-inch foundation (or the lightest side if the fabric is a print).
 You can position the square at the center of the foundation or arrange it off-center.
 Secure fabrics with a straight pin if you like.